 New Standard Realty

-Why do I think rates will go lower over the next two years?
+Why do I think rates will come down .5% to 1.5% over the next two years?
 The Federal Reserve has three guidelines they use to adjust interest rates, recessions, inflation and GDP to debt ratio.

-First, we are currently in a mild recession and although numerous large manufacturers have committed to bringing manufacturing back to the United States, it will likely take about two years before we see a significant boom in the economy.
-Second, although inflation until last year was around 8% is currently down to around 2.6%, which is considered perfect.
-Third our gross domestic product or GDP is around 31 trillion and our national debt is a little over 38 trillion.
-That ratio of 1 to 1.25 needs to be lower than 1 to 1.
-Though paying off 8 trillion in a short period of time is impossible raising our GDP by that much in a few years is not and likely will happen with the additional manufacturing coming back to the United States.
-Any movement bringing those numbers closer to a more ideal 1 to 1 will give the feds added incentive to lower rates.
+First, we are currently in a mild recession and although numerous large manufacturers have committed to bringing manufacturing back to the United States, it will likely take about two years before we realize the significant boom to the economy.
+Second, although inflation through 2024 was as high as 8%, it is currently averaging around 3%.
+Third, our gross domestic product or GDP is around 31 trillion and our national debt is a around 39 trillion.
+That ratio of 1 to 1.26 needs to be lower than 1 to 1.
+Though paying down our debt by 8 trillion in a short period of time is near impossible, raising our GDP by 8 trillion over the next few years is actually likely to happen with the additional manufacturing coming back to the United States.
+Any movement bringing those numbers closer to a more safe 1 to 1 or at least lower, will give the feds added incentive to lower rates.
+And don’t forget the new Fed chairman will be picked based on his willingness to work with the current administration and bolster the American economy.

 If you have any questions, feel free to call me.
 Alex Schauffert 707 332 8301